 Research student, School of English, Communication and Philosophy

 I am an ESRC funded PhD student in the Centre for Language and Communication Research.
 My research is in the field of vocabulary development, specifically children's ability to decode and analyse the meaning of unfamiliar and/or complex academic words.
 This doctoral project aims to trial and test creative intervention strategies which could aid both children's vocabulary development and pedagogical practices in the English language classroom.

-The ability to cope with different levels of lexical complexity when reading, writing, spelling and speaking is not only fundamental to children’s academic success, but also to understanding semantic nuances in social relationships and life post-education.
+The ability to cope with different levels of lexical complexity is fundamental to an individual’s success both academically and in life post-education.
 However, recent GCSE pass-rate statistics suggest that there is a 'gap' between the vocabulary children and teenagers are expected to know and understand and what they actually know and understand.
-My research, therefore, explores whether directly teaching children English word history, word construction and word-part meanings—by integrating elements of Latin, Greek, Old English and French into the classroom—influences children's vocabulary development and aids growth of key communication skillsets.
+My research, therefore, explores how directly teaching children English word history, word construction and word-part meanings—by integrating elements of Latin, Greek, Old English and French into the classroom—influences children's vocabulary development.

 I completed a BA in English (First Class Hons.) at the University of Southampton before working as a secondary school English teacher and teaching assistant.
 I then moved to Cardiff University with a Master's Excellence Scholarship to study for an MA in Language and Linguistics in which I achieved a Distinction.
 For my Master's research, I was awarded the Nicholas Coupland Prize for Best Performance in Sociolinguistics.

 I'm particularly interested in whether increased etymological and morphological awareness, that is, the ability to decipher the meanings of individual word parts and map their root meanings onto the mental lexicon, influences children's knowledge and confidence when faced with difficult words in the school environment.